 In fact, with a little knowledge and some proactive meal planning, you can give your body’s defenses a valuable boost!
 Here are a few simple and effective foods and vitamins that you can incorporate to promote your immune health.

-If you’re a gym-bunny, you may already know that protein is ally number one for building muscle and recovering from injuries.
+If you’re a gym bunny, you may already know that protein is the number one for building muscle and recovering from injuries.
 How else are you going to achieve that Schwarzenegger-like physique?

-On the flip side, a deficiency in protein can leave your system vulnerable.
+On the flip side, a protein deficiency can leave your system vulnerable.
 It’s important to consume a sufficient amount, and deficiency-prone vegetarians should be especially careful!

 FOODS RICH IN PROTEIN: